spoonapps/docs/reference/command_line/config.md

 #### Resetting Config Settings

-The configuration settings for Spoon can be reset to their default values by issueing the config command with the `--reset` flag.
+The configuration settings for Spoon can be reset to their default values by issuing the config command with the `--reset` flag.